 A unique recipe for healing: Bill Murray and a biblical text

-Against the backdrop of a pandemic’s blight and wounds from an acrimonious election, a group of acclaimed actors on Sunday will stage an online reading of a religious text with remarkable relevance to the current moment: the Book of Job.
+Against the backdrop of a pandemic’s blight and wounds from an acrimonious election, a group of acclaimed actors on Sunday staged an online reading of a religious text with remarkable relevance to the current moment: the Book of Job.

-Audience members may be drawn to the production by the casting of Bill Murray as Job, the righteous man tested by the loss of his health, home and children, but the real star is the format.
-Staged on Zoom, it's aimed at Republican-leaning Knox County, Ohio, with participation from locals including people of faith, and designed to spark meaningful conversations across spiritual and political divides.
+Audience members may have been drawn to the production by the casting of Bill Murray as Job, the righteous man tested by the loss of his health, home and children, but the real star was the format.
+Staged on Zoom, it was aimed at Republican-leaning Knox County, Ohio, with participation from locals including people of faith, and designed to spark meaningful conversations across spiritual and political divides.

-After the performance, a half-dozen people from the area will be asked to share their perspective on the ancient story in a virtual discussion.
-It's then thrown open to others, and ultimately to some of the tens of thousands of people signed in, no matter their location.
+After the performance, several people from the area were asked to share their perspective on the ancient story in a virtual discussion.
+It was then thrown open to some of the scores of others signed in, no matter their location.
+One young woman studying social work shared that Job's judgment at the hands of others during his suffering inspired her to reflect on “how I am practicing empathy” during the coronavirus.

 The structure of a dramatic reading followed by open-ended dialogue is a fixture of Theater of War Productions, the company behind the event.
 Artistic director Bryan Doerries is an alumnus of Kenyon College in Knox County and chose the area to focus on bridging rifts opened by the election and sharing the pain of a pandemic that's tied to more than 275,000 U.S. deaths.